thingsboard/thingsboard.github.io/docs/edge/what-is-edge.md

 ---

 The **ThingsBoard Edge** is a ThingsBoard's software product for edge computing.
-It allows bringing data analysis and management to the edge, while seamlessly synchronizing with ThingsBoard CE/PE server.
+It allows bringing data analysis and management to the edge, while seamlessly synchronizing with ThingsBoard CE/PE server (cloud).

 ThingsBoard is an open-source IoT platform for data collection, processing, visualization, and device management.
 See [**What is ThingsBoard?**](/docs/getting-started-guides/what-is-thingsboard/) if you are new platform user.
 <br>